ballerina-platform/module-ballerinax-microsoft.outlook.mail/README.md

 Execute the commands below to build from the source.

-1. To build the package:
+* To build the package:
    ```
    bal build -c ./outlookmail
    ```
-2. To run the without tests:
+* To build the package without tests:
    ```
    bal build -c --skip-tests ./outlookmail
    ```